campanam/ADMIXTURE-stats/README.md

 `ruby admixture_dK.rb <ADMIXTURE logs directory> > <deltaK results.tsv>`

 ### convert_qmatrix.rb
-This script converts a directory of ADMIXTURE population assignment files (.Q) into CorrSieve-readable (v. <= 1.7.0) input for *Q*-matrix correlations.
+This script converts a directory of ADMIXTURE population assignment files (.Q) into Ruby CorrSieve-readable (v. <= 1.7.0) input for *Q*-matrix correlations. *WARNING: Converted files are not compatible with the CorrSieve R version*.
 Execution is:
 `ruby convert_qmatrix.rb <ADMIXTURE .Q directory> <Output directory>`
 Output files can then be used by CorrSieve for *Q*-matrix correlations, but will fail for other analyses.